ezEngine/docs-src/pages/docs/projects/project-settings.md

 Project settings are options that are configured once and affect the entire application.
 Most project settings can be configured from the editor, though some (currently) can only be configured by writing certain configuration files manually.

-In the editor you will find the project settings under *Editor > Project Settings > ...*.
+In the editor you will find the project settings under *Project > Project Settings > ...*.

 ## Data Directories

-*Editor > Project Settings > Data Directories...* opens a dialog to set up the [data directories](data-directories.md).
+*Project > Project Settings > Data Directories...* opens a dialog to set up the [data directories](data-directories.md).

-## Plugin Selection

-Which optional functionality should be available is configured on a per-project basis.
-See the [plugin selection chapter](plugin-selection.md) for details.

-### Loading Plugins from Code

-A custom [application (TODO)](../runtime/application/application.md) or [game state](../runtime/application/game-state.md) can load plugins directly from code if necessary.
-For example the `ezInspectorPlugin` is automatically loaded for you by stock EZ applications, when building the code for development.

 ## Input Configuration

-*Editor > Project Settings > Input Configuration...* opens a dialog to [configure input actions](../input/input-config.md).
+*Project > Project Settings > Input Configuration...* opens a dialog to [configure input actions](../input/input-config.md).

 ## Tags

-*Editor > Project Settings > Tags...* opens a dialog to configure which [tags](tags.md) are available in the project.
+*Project > Project Settings > Tags...* opens a dialog to configure which [tags](tags.md) are available in the project.

 ## Window Configuration

-*Editor > Project Settings > Window Configuration...* opens a dialog to configure the default window configuration when [running a scene](../editor/run-scene.md).
+*Project > Project Settings > Window Configuration...* opens a dialog to configure the default window configuration when [running a scene](../editor/run-scene.md).

 ![Window Configuration](media/editor-window-config.png)